weberc2/blog/posts/efficient-ssg-with-csp.md

 ## SSG stages

-However, you build it, a static site generator for a blog has to do the following (at a minimum):
+However you build it, a static site generator for a blog has to do the following (at a minimum):

 1. Iterate over the source markdown post files
 2. Parse the metadata out of the markdown post files and convert the markdown to